Phala-Network/phala-wiki-next/content/en-us/general/applications/setup-identity.md

 - Unknown: The default value, no judgement made yet.
 - Reasonable: The data appears reasonable, but no in-depth checks (e.g. formal KYC process) were performed.
 - Known Good: The registrar has certified that the information is correct.
-- Out of Date: The information used to be good, but is now out of date.
+- Out of Date: The information used to be good but is now out of date.
 - Low Quality: The information is low quality or imprecise, but can be fixed with an update.
 - Erroneous: The information is erroneous and may indicate malicious intent.